INTENS-FI/intens/aks/README.md

 [^go west]: Currently West Europe is a bit ahead of North Europe in
     terms of Azure features: Virtual Nodes are in preview for AKS and ACI has larger resource limits for Windows.
+[^sa-spam]: Currently it seems to create more than one, likely a bug.

 ## Virtual Kubelet